block-bite/blockbite-recipe/README.md

-# 🍳 Recipe.js — A Reactive DSL for UI Interactions
+# 🍳 Recipe.js — A Reactive DOM first helper

 **Recipe.js** is a lightweight, expressive, and reactive JavaScript DSL designed to simplify interactive UIs without a heavy framework.

-> Think: jQuery meets Alpine.js meets Vue reactivity — all in < ~ 10KB of custom DSL.
+> Think: jQuery meets Alpine.js meets React reactivity — all in < ~ 10KB of custom DSL.

 ---